-- The application accepts HiFi Reads (BAM format) as input.
-HiFi Reads are reads generated with CCS Analysis that have a quality value equal to or greater than Phred-scaled Q20. - This application is for SARS-CoV-2 analysis only and is not recommended for other viral studies.
+- The application accepts HiFi reads (BAM format) as input.
+HiFi reads are reads generated with CCS analysis that have a quality value equal to or greater than Phred-scaled Q20. - This application is for SARS-CoV-2 analysis only and is not recommended for other viral studies.
 The Wuhan reference genome is included with SMRT Link and used by default, but advanced users may specify other reference genomes.
 We have not tested the application with reference genomes other than the Wuhan reference genome. - The application is intended to identify variable sites and call a single consensus sequence per sample.
 The output consensus sequence is produced based on the dominant variant observed.
 Minor variant information that passes through a default threshold may be encoded in the raw VCF, but does not get propagated into the consensus sequence FASTA. - The HiFiViral SARS-CoV-2 Analysis application can be run using the Auto Analysis feature available in Run Design.
 This feature allows users to complete all necessary analysis steps immediately after sequencing without manual intervention.
 The Auto Analysis workflow includes CCS, Demultiplex Barcodes, and HiFiViral SARS-CoV-2 Analysis.

-HiFiViral SARS-CoV-2 Application Workflow
+HiFiViral SARS-CoV-2 application workflow

-- 1. Process the reads using the mimux tool to trim the probe arm sequences. - 2.
+- 1. Process the reads using the $\min$ tool to trim the probe arm sequences. - 2.
 Align the reads to the reference genome using pbmm2. - 3.
 Call and filter variants using bcftools, generating the raw variant calls in VCF file format.
-Filtering in this step removes low-quality calls (less than Q20), and normalizes indels. - 4.
-Filter low-frequency variants using vcfcons and generate a consensus sequence by injecting variants into the reference genome.
+Filtering in this step removes low-quality calls (less than Q20), and normalizes indels.

+4. Filter low-frequency variants using vcfcons and generate a consensus sequence by injecting variants into the reference genome.
 At each position, a variant is called only if both the base coverage exceeds the minimum base coverage threshold (Default = 4) and the fraction of reads that support this variant is above the minimum variant frequency threshold (Default = 0.5).
 See here for details.

-Preparing Input Data for the HiFiViral SARS-CoV-2 Analysis Application
+Preparing input data for the HiFiViral SARS-CoV-2 Analysis application

-- 1. Run the Demultiplex Barcodes cromwell workflow, where the input to that application are HiFi Reads, and the primers are multiplexed barcode primers.
-See "Demultiplex Barcodes" on page 20 for details.
-If HiFi Reads have not been generated on the instrument, run CCS Analysis first.
-See "ccs" on page 6 for details. - Provide the proper barcode sequences: HiFiViral SARS-CoV-2 M13barcodes. - Use the task option lima_symmetric_barcodes=false.
-(The barcode pairs are asymmetric.)

-• Provide the correctly-formatted barcode pair-to-Bio Sample CSV file.
-For details, see the --task-option sample_wells_csv option in the table further down this page.
+- Run the Demultiplex Barcodes cromwell workflow, where the input to that application are HiFi reads, and the primers are multiplexed barcode primers.
+See "Demultiplex Barcodes" on page 23 for details.
+If HiFi reads have not been generated on the instrument, run CCS analysis first.
+See "ccs" on page 7 for details. - Provide the proper barcode sequences: Barcoded M13 Primer Plate. - Use the task option lima\symmetric\barcodes=false.
+(The barcode pairs are asymmetric.) - Provide the correctly-formatted barcode pair-to-Bio Sample CSV file.
+For details, see the --task-option sample\wells\csv option in the table further down this page.

-- movie.consensusreadset.xml: Previously-demultiplexed HiFi Reads, packaged as separate BAM files wrapped in an XML Data Set.
-(See "Preparing Input Data for the HiFiViral SARS-CoV-2 Analysis Application" on page 44 for details.) - sars cov2.referenceset.xml: The Wuhan reference genome. - HiFiViral_SARS-CoV-2_Enrichment_Probes.barcodeset.xml: Dataset XML specifying the probe sequence file in FASTA format. - [Optional] Plate QC csv: Four-column CSV file that includes barcode, biosample, plateID and wellID.
-To specify this optional file, add the following option to pbservice: --task-option sample wells csv=<path to CSV file>
+- movie.consensusreadset.xml: Previously-demultiplexed HiFi reads, packaged as separate BAM files wrapped in an XML Data Set.
+(See "Preparing input data for the HiFiViral SARS-CoV-2 Analysis application" on page 50 for details.) - sars cov2.referenceset.xml: The Wuhan reference genome. - HiFiViral\SARS-CoV-2\Enrichment\Probes.barcodeset.xml: Dataset XML specifying the probe sequence file in FASTA format. - [Optional] Plate QC csv: Four-column CSV file that includes barcode, biosample, plateID and wellID.
+To specify this optional file, add the following option to pbservice:

+-task-option sample wells csv=<path to CSV file>